Snowflake-Labs/emerging-solutions-toolbox/helper-snowparser-for-dbt/README.md

     semantic_view_name => 'my_semantic_view',
     semantic_view_description => 'Semantic view about customers and orders', semantic_models => TO_ARRAY(['customers', 'orders']) -- Can select which semantic models to use.
-If omitted, all will be retained.
+If omitted, all will be retained. parse_snowflake_columns => TRUE -- Default is True.
+Can omit.
+If True, queries Snowflake columns for correct data types.
 );
 ```